igreenwood/loupe/README.md

 ```
 For more details, see [the sample program](https://github.com/igreenwood/loupe/tree/master/loupe-sample).

-## Using Loupe with image loader libraries.
+## Using Loupe with image loader libraries
 Loupe is just a helper of the ImageView.
-You can use loupe with any image loader libraries.
+You can use Loupe with any image loader libraries.
 If you use with the image loader library, it would be better that initialize `Loupe` after the image loading has finished.
 With Glide, something like this.